agasior093/it-interview/README.md

 ### What is the difference between `String`, `StringBuilder` and `StringBuffer`?

 ### How is `String` created?
 What is String pool?

+`String` is sequence of characters, one of most important characteristics of a string in Java is that it is immutable.
+Once created, the internal state of a string remains the same.
+It is achieved by use of string pool.

+String constant pool is separate place in heap memory where the values of all the strings defined by the program are stored.

+When you create string like this:
+`String str1 = "lorem ipsum";`
+Literal "lorem ipsum" is stored in the heap and object string is created in the stack and it points towards value in the heap.

+Now, if you create another string like this:
+`String str2 = "lorem ipsum";`
+Value "lorem ipsum" already exists in the heap, therefore it is not created, instead there is new reference to it created in the stack.

+Finally, if you create yet another string like this:
+`String str3 = new String("lorem ipsum");`
+Regardless if literal "lorem ipsum" exists or not in the heap, calling constructor directly will always create new value in the heap and corresponding reference in the stack.

 ### What is the outcome of each `System.out.println()`?
 Why?